If you are not a US author, self-publishing has some hurdles to jump before you are paid book royalties.

 Am I eligible to publish?

-Will I have withholding tax deducted from my sales?
+Will I have withholding tax deducted from my book royalties?

 Will I have to pay local taxes and bank fees?